sreckojovancevic/Project-Genesis/Readme2.0.md

 ---

-## 6. Trust & Discovery Model
+## 6. Trust & Discovery Model — Decentralized by Design

 SAIP supports two primary trust discovery patterns:

 **Stateless (Key-in-Header):**
 If `pk` is provided, the server verifies the signature immediately — no external lookup required.
-Ideal for small entities and internal systems.
+Ideal for small entities, internal systems, and early adopters.
+Zero dependency on any registry.

 **Registry-Based:**
 The server uses `id` to look up the public key via a distributed registry.
-SAIP uses a model inspired by **DNS root servers**:

-- Any qualified organization (Microsoft, Amazon, Google, Cloudflare, GoDaddy, etc.) can become a **Registration Entity (RE)**.
+Here SAIP makes a deliberate and fundamental architectural choice:

+> **No single entity should be the gatekeeper for agent identity on the web.**

+SAIP's registry model is inspired by **DNS root servers** — a small number of logical authorities with massive geographic and organizational distribution, where no single participant owns or controls the whole.

+The largest, most trusted infrastructure players become **Registration Entities (REs)** — not owners, but **equal participants**:

+- Organizations such as Google, Microsoft, Amazon, and Cloudflare are natural RE candidates — they already operate global infrastructure at the required scale and are trusted by the wider internet ecosystem.
-- RE metadata is replicated via a distributed ledger (blockchain-like mechanism — used purely as a synchronization layer, not a financial system).
+- RE metadata is synchronized via a **distributed registry protocol** — no central owner, no single point of failure, no single point of control.
-- **Dynamic rotation:** The top 5–7 strongest REs are active replicators.
-The system self-balances — new dominant players enter, the weakest exit.
+- **Dynamic balancing:** The top 5–7 most active REs are primary replicators.
+As the ecosystem evolves, new strong players enter and the weakest rotate out — automatically, based on participation and reliability.

-This enables true decentralization and broad participation from major players without any single entity owning the "identity switch."
+- Any entity, regardless of size, can participate via the **stateless `pk=` mode** without joining any registry at all.

+This architecture ensures the web's agent identity infrastructure remains **open, interoperable, and resistant to capture** — by any single company, regardless of market position or size.

 ---